swathi2416/Cybersecurity/README.md

 **defensive security** (defending against and investigating cyberattacks) Security analyst-protect the company from attacks.
-**SQL INJECTION**-administrator '-- this will crack the username and no need of password
+**SQL INJECTION**-administrator '-- this will crack the username and no need of password to search for path directory use this command ../../../ (filename)